Decades of scientific studies have shown that sunscreen is an effective tool in preventing skin cancer.

 The TGA does not allow sunscreens to use the term ‘sunblock’, because no sunscreen can block 100% of UV radiation.

 Typically, there’s more than one and often up to six or more active ingredients in most sunscreens.
-In some cases, an active ingredient can both reflect and absorb UV.

 The emulsion is the lotion, milk, cream, oil, foam or gel – it’s what carries the active ingredient.
 It is usually made up of some combination of oil and water, plus other ingredients to help preserve the sunscreen so it lasts on the shelf or in your cupboard.